bids-standard/bids-specification/src/03-modality-agnostic-files.md

 but that share the same extension.
-For example in [entity-linked file collections](./02-common-principles.md#entity-linked-file-collections), commonly used for qMRI, where recordings may be linked through entitues such as `echo` and `part` (using `.nii` or `.nii.gz` extensions).
+For example in [entity-linked file collections](./02-common-principles.md#entity-linked-file-collections), commonly used for qMRI, where recordings may be linked through entities such as `echo` and `part` (using `.nii` or `.nii.gz` extensions).
 For another example consider the case of large files in `.fif` format that are linked through the `split` entity (see [Split files](./99-appendices/06-meg-file-formats.md#split-files)).
-Such recordings MUST be documented with one row per file (unlike the case of mutli-file file formats described above).
+Such recordings MUST be documented with one row per file (unlike the case of multi-file file formats described above).

 <!-- This block generates a columns table.
 The definitions of these fields can be found in